xpqz/dyalog-docs/language-reference-guide/docs/primitive-operators/rank.md

 If `B` is a two item vector `q r`, it is implicitly extended to `r q r`.
 If  `B` has a single item `r`, it is implicitly extended to `r r r`.

 If an item `k` of `B` is zero or positive it selects k-cells of the corresponding argument.
 If it is negative, it selects (r+k)-cells where `r` is the rank of the corresponding argument.
 A value of `¯1` selects major cells.
-For further information, see [Cells and Sub-arrays](../../../programming-reference-guide/introduction/arrays/cells-and-subarrays).
+For further information, see ["Cells and Sub-arrays"](../../../programming-reference-guide/introduction/arrays/cells-and-subarrays).

 If `X` is omitted, `f` may be any monadic function that returns a result. `Y` may be any array.
 The Rank operator `⍤` applies function `f` successively to the sub-arrays in `Y` specified by `p` (i.e. the first item of `B`, as specified or implicitly extended).